jokesterfr/http-proxy-rulz/README.md

 http-proxy-rulz
 ===============

+## TLTR

+This is a [reverse proxy](http://en.wikipedia.org/wiki/Reverse_proxy), written in [nodejs](http://nodejs.org).
+Proxying rules are stored in a *JSON* file.

 ## Description

 Lately the [node-http-proxy](https://github.com/nodejitsu/node-http-proxy)
 1.0.x version has been released.
-Since then, the proxy rules feature has been removed from the API, that's why comes *http-proxy-rulz*, to fill the lack.
+Since then, the proxy rulz feature were removed from the API, that's why comes *http-proxy-rulz*, to fill the lack.

-This is only a slight wrapper over *node-http-proxy*, options syntax are kept as is.
+This is only a slight wrapper over *node-http-proxy*, providing an easy-to-use executable proxy file.
+The JSON file rulz are dynamically updated on file change.

 Usage instructions are described below.

 ## Usage

 	npm install http-proxy-rulz -g
+	proxy-server examples/https-redirection.json

+## Contributing

+@TODO: grunt stuff

 ## Licence